LeoVS09/halojs/README.md

    let user = { name: 'John', age: 30 };

    if(age >= 18) {
-        // this component will be prerendered on server, and then cache pre-populated during html rendering
+        // this component will be prerendered on server, and then cache pre-populated during HTML rendering
         <Adult />
     } else {
-        // this component can be rendered, as a result cache of it will be pre-populated
+        // this component can be rendered, as a result its cache will be pre-populated
         <Child />
     }